 6. Provide support to other AGO employees and perform administrative tasks as needed.

 7. Be safety conscious and use proper work methods by following standard police policies and procedures.

-As a Special Agent assigned to HCF, the position will also:
+As a Special Agent assigned to the Environmental Enforcement Section (EES) and the Special Investigations Section (SIS), this position will also:

-3. Prepare search/seizure warrant affidavits and operational plans and coordinate/execute the warrants with other members of the Special Investigations Section.
+8. Prepare search/seizure warrant affidavits and operational plans and coordinate/execute the warrants with other members of the Special Investigation Section.

 As a Special Agent conducting felony investigations, operational considerations may require you to work varying hours, weekends, holidays, and respond after hours; agents can also be deployed to assist allied agencies in response to a critical incident that falls within the protocols of the National Incident Management System or the State of Arizona Mutual Aid protocols.

 - Travel is required for this position.
 A valid Arizona Driver’s License is required, along with consent to have your driving record run periodically.